raoufchebri/fetch-heroes/README.md

 ```

 # credit
-Thanks Mentrasto for the Marvel hearoes list: https://gist.github.com/Mentrasto/967148a4b41713977839
+Thanks Mentrasto for the Marvel heroes list: https://gist.github.com/Mentrasto/967148a4b41713977839